-Professor Gerwel was the Chancellor of Rhodes University in South Africa and a Trustee of the Nelson Mandela Foundation, and Dr John Rowett was the CEO of the Rhodes Trust.
-Dr Rowett was visiting South Africa to attend meetings and to explore possibilities to mark a centenary of the world-renowned Rhodes Scholarships.
-Cecil Rhodes made his fortune in Southern Africa, and when he died in 1903 he left it in a Trust that established the Rhodes Scholarships.
-Professor Gerwel and Dr Rowett began to consider what it might mean to begin a new century with a partnership between the Rhodes Trust and the man who embodied South Africa’s new era of freedom – Mr Nelson Mandela.
-The Rhodes Trust approached Mr Mandela with an idea for a partnership: to return some of Mr Rhodes’ wealth to South Africa and Africa in a symbolic act of reconciliation and reparation.
+The idea to create a partnership between Nelson Mandela and the Rhodes Trust was born in 2002.
+Professor Jakes Gerwel, the Chancellor of Rhodes University in South Africa and a trustee of the Nelson Mandela Foundation, and Dr John Rowett, the CEO of the Rhodes Trust, had a historic idea.
+They considered how to mark the centenary year of the Rhodes Scholarships and the start of a new millennium with a growing sense of global responsibility.
+Together they envisioned an agreement between two seemingly opposite parties: the Rhodes Trust and the man synonymous with South Africa’s new era of freedom - Nelson Mandela.
+The Rhodes Trust approached Mr Mandela with a proposal for a partnership: to return some of Rhodes’ wealth to South Africa and Africa in a symbolic act of reconciliation and reparation.

 To date we have awarded over 500 Mandela Rhodes Scholarships to talented young leaders from 28 African countries.
-We entrust the impact of our work to our alumni.
-We therefore aim to support and amplify our alumni by providing ongoing leadership development opportunities and a public platform for thought leadership to increase our reach and impact in society.
+The impact of the MRF is best seen in the actions, achievements and ideas of our scholars.
+We therefore aim to support our alumni throughout their journey by providing ongoing leadership development opportunities and a public platform for thought leadership.

 “Nelson Mandela – his life, his work, the corpus of his words, deeds and actions – embodies and manifests so much of what is good and noble in the human spirit that as a symbol he answers to the representational needs of an infinite range of human quests and yearnings.
 Some of us will remember him above all as one of the greatest, bravest and most courageous freedom fighters history has known: a person who was prepared to lay down his life in pursuit of the ideals of peace, progress, human solidarity and a better life for all people.